-- We have provided you with: - Access to all information, of which we are aware that is relevant to the preparation and fair presentation of the financial statements of the various opinion units referred to above, such as records, documentation, meeting minutes, and other matters; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - All transactions have been recorded in the accounting records and are reflected in the financial statements. - We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - Management; - Employees who have significant roles in internal control; or - Others where the fraud could have a material effect on the financial statements. - We have no knowledge of any allegations of fraud, or suspected fraud, affecting the entity's financial statements communicated by employees, former employees, vendors, regulators, or others. - We are not aware of any pending or threatened litigation and claims whose effects should be considered when preparing the financial statements. - We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in accounting, internal control, or financial reporting practices. - The Corporation has no plans or intentions that may materially affect the carrying value or classification of assets and liabilities. - We have disclosed to you all guarantees, whether written or oral, under which the Corporation is contingently liable.
+- We have provided you with: - Access to all information, of which we are aware that is relevant to the preparation and fair presentation of the financial statements of the various opinion units referred to above, such as records, documentation, meeting minutes, and other matters; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - All transactions have been recorded in the accounting records and are reflected in the financial statements. - We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - Management; - Employees who have significant roles in internal control; or - Others where the fraud could have a material effect on the financial statements. - We have no knowledge of any allegations of fraud, or suspected fraud, affecting the entity's financial statements communicated by employees, former employees, vendors, regulators, or others. - We are not aware of any pending or threatened litigation and claims whose effects should be considered when preparing the financial statements. - We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in accounting, internal control, or financial reporting practices.

-- We have disclosed to you all nonexchange financial guarantees, under which we are obligated and have declared liabilities and disclosed properly in accordance with GASB Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees, for those guarantees where it is more likely than not that the entity will make a payment on any guarantee. - For nonexchange financial guarantees where we have declared liabilities, the amount of the liability recognized is the discounted present value of the best estimate of the future outflows expected to be incurred as a result of the guarantee.
-Where there was no best estimate but a range of estimated future outflows has been established, we have recognized the minimum amount within the range. - We have disclosed to you all significant estimates and material concentrations known to management that are required to be disclosed in accordance with GASB Statement No. 62 ("GASB-62"), Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
+- The Corporation has no plans or intentions that may materially affect the carrying value or classification of assets and liabilities. - We have disclosed to you all guarantees, whether written or oral, under which the Corporation is contingently liable. - We have disclosed to you all significant estimates and material concentrations known to management that are required to be disclosed in accordance with GASB Statement No. 62 ("GASB-62"), Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
 Significant estimates are estimates at the balance sheet date that could change materially within the next year.
 Concentrations refer to volumes of business, revenues, available sources of supply, or markets or geographic areas for which events could occur that would significantly disrupt normal finances within the next year. - We have identified and disclosed to you the laws, regulations, and provisions of contracts and grant agreements that could have a direct and material effect on financial statement amounts, including legal and contractual provisions for reporting specific activities in separate funds.

-• There has been no:
+There are no:

-- Violations or possible violations of laws or regulations, or provisions of contracts or grant agreements whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, including applicable budget laws and regulations. - Unasserted claims or assessments that our lawyer has advised are probable of assertion and must be disclosed in accordance with GASB-62. - Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB-62. - Continuing disclosure consent decree agreements or filings with the Securities and Exchange Commission and we have filed updates on a timely basis in accordance with the agreements (Rule 240, 15c2-12). - The Corporation has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets, nor has any asset been pledged as collateral. - We have complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance.
+- O Violations or possible violations of laws or regulations, or provisions of contracts or grant agreements whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, including applicable budget laws and regulations. - Unasserted claims or assessments that our lawyer has advised are probable of assertion and must be disclosed in accordance with GASB-62. - Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB-62 - Continuing disclosure consent decree agreements or filings with the Securities and Exchange Commission and we have filed updates on a timely basis in accordance with the agreements (Rule 240, 15c2-12). - The Corporation has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets, nor has any asset been pledged as collateral. - We have complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance.